dwyl/rag-elixir-doc/README.md

 ### Pseudo-code pipeline

-The pipeline will use two models
+The pipeline will use three SBert based models: "sentence-transformers/all-MiniLM-L6-v2" for the embedding, "cross-encoder/ms-marco-MiniLM-L-6-v2" for the reranking, and "bert-base-uncased" for tokenizing.

+In pseudo-code, we have:

 ```elixir
 # Data collection and chunking